pyhype2/Hype2/README.md

 This will ajust rights for Qemu to run as root and enable VNC on all address for the console.

-## Database for users
+### Database for users

-A default Database is provided in the git (db.db.admin_example), the default user is admin@admin.com / admin.
+A default Database is provided in the git (install/db.db.admin_example), the default user is admin@admin.com / admin.
 To use this database, just change the name from db.db.admin_example to db.db

 Once connected, you will be able to create/manage users directly on software.